 Site-to-Site DMVPN Per-Tunnel QoS Monitoring with Flow

-LiveAction has had a long heritage of the Wide Area Network (WAN).
-Back in 2006, we were tasked to simplify QoS (Quality of Service) for less-experienced operators, making “on-the-fly” changes to their WAN routers.
-LiveAction started off with QoS control and monitoring and then added NetFlow collection capabilities to provide greater visibility for individual conversations on the network.
+LiveAction has had a long history with Wide Area Network (WAN).
+Over 10 years ago, we were tasked to simplify Quality of Service, QoS, for less-experienced operators, making “on-the-fly” changes to their WAN routers.
+LiveAction started off with QoS monitoring and control and then added NetFlow collection capabilities to provide greater visibility for individual conversations on the network.

 Dynamic Multipoint Virtual Private Networks (DMVPN) has had a great impact on simplifying enterprise WAN deployments, allowing for site-to-site communication without having to statically configure every branch instance at the hub.
 It’s a smart design, enabling sites to communicate dynamically via multipoint tunneling.
 QoS in DMVPN environments is very important, since the headend, hub site typically has a lot of bandwidth, while the remote branches may have comparatively, much less.
 As a result, Per-Tunnel QoS is the key to ensuring that the hub doesn’t overrun traffic to any given site.

-In this blog, I’ll discuss how network engineers can use NetFlow to monitor DMVPN Per-Tunnel QoS.
-To ensure that LiveAction’s solution, LiveNX™, can accurately report on the site-to-site data, one must set up the appropriate semantic tagging in the application.
+I’ll discuss how network engineers can use NetFlow to monitor DMVPN Per-Tunnel QoS.
+To ensure that LiveAction’s solution, LiveNX, can accurately report on the site-to-site data, one must set up the appropriate semantic tagging in the application.
 For more insights on this topic, you can also check out Aaron Kagawa’s blog: Simplifying the Network with Semantic Tagging.

 In the QoS interface view for Tunnel 100, shown below, notice that LiveNX charts the outbound applications, but the user may not get QoS data on the bottom.
 (Note: IOS and IOS-XE only recently provided SNMP-based Per-Tunnel QoS monitoring).
 We added in the capability to pivot from the QoS interface view to a NetFlow Report.

-LiveNX will run the Application NetFlow Report and auto set the corresponding device and interface parameters in the outbound direction, corresponding with the previously shown QoS interface view.
+LiveNX, working within the enterprise’s network, will run the Application NetFlow Report, and auto set the corresponding device and interface parameters in the outbound direction, corresponding with the previously shown QoS interface view.
 A powerful feature of LiveNX is the ability to “slice-and-dice” NetFlow data and view the information in different dimensions with simple right-click actions.
-Note the following figures to see how we can pivot the data to the Site Traffic Report, identify site-to-site communication of interest, and then drill down further to get additional detail.
+Note, the following figures to see how we can pivot the data to the Site Traffic Report, identify site-to-site communication of interest, and then drill down further to get additional detail.

 From the Application Report, you can pivot the data to the Site Traffic Report by right-clicking in the table, selecting “Pivot to Another Report” and choosing the “Site Traffic Report” as shown below.